sbabbi/engunits/README.md

 ---

-Not all the units have an associated string literal, the general way of generating a quantity from a integral type is to multiply the type itself by the unit:
+Not all the units have an associated literal, the general way of generating a quantity from a arithmetic type is to multiply the type itself by the unit:

 ```cpp